-When the pilot pressure is led to the port b2, b3 the boom spool moved to raise position.
-Oil from the pump flows to the cylinder port B2, B3 and oil from the cylinder flows into the tank passage through the cylinder port A2, A3.
+When the pilot pressure is led to the port b2, the boom spool moved to raise position.

+Oil from the pump flows to the cylinder port B2 through the load holding valve and oil from the cylinder flows into the tank passage through the cylinder port A2.